All Episodes

 China is very similar to Europe, right?

-They they have a demographic problem.
+They have a demographic problem.

-They've got a a a a resource allocation problem with ghost cities, but boy, they're smart, they're clever, they can move money they steal from their workers and shove it into capital.
+They can move money they steal from their workers and shove it into capital.

-They have military bases all over the world, billions and billions and billions, and I don't think that can last for too much longer, but Bradley, a lot hinges on our answer to that question.
+They have military bases all over the world, billions and billions and billions.

 How productive do you think the Chinese economy still is?

-They're saying five percent growth still.
+They're saying 5% growth still.

-I don't buy it, but what what's your analysis showing?
+But what's your analysis showing?

 So they're going to lie.

-Every word that she wrote was a lie, including and and the.
+Word that she wrote was a lie, including and and the.

-So every word that the Chinese say about their economy is a lie, including and and the.
+So, every word that the Chinese say about their economy is a lie, including and and the.

-And it's not okay because structurally, they're ruled by a communist party.
+And it's not okay because structurally they're ruled by a communist party.

-So communists have never been able to effectively run an economy anywhere, just the reverse, they run it into the ground.
+Uh, so communists have never been able to effectively run an economy anywhere, just the reverse, they run it into the ground.

 We always want to keep that in mind.

-In addition, there are other profound problems that they have in their real estate market, they have still profound corruption, they have profound problems in their banking, obviously in finance, and then of course in exports as well.
+Uh, they have still profound uh corruption, they have profound uh problems in their banking, uh, obviously, in finance, and then, of course, in exports as well.

-So next week when Modi., for example, is going to be in China for the Shanghai Cooperation Organization meeting, very important summit, Putin will be there as well.
+So, next week, when Modi, for example, is going to be in China for the Shanghai Cooperation Organization meeting, very important summit, Putin will be there as well.

-Xi Jinping is going to do his utmost to hype the relationship that he has with India and the relationship that he has with Russia and the rest of the world.
+Uh, Xi Jinping is going to do his utmost to hype the relationship that he has with India and the relationship that he has with Russia and the rest of the world.

 The greatest threat to New Delhi is Beijing and Xi Jinping's rule.

-So much depends, of course, on what President Trump chooses to do with the tariffs that he might impose on China, greater levels of tariffs, of course.
+So, much depends, of course, on what President Trump chooses to do with the tariffs that he might impose on China, greater levels of tariffs, of course.

-And so we'll have to see with respect to that.
+And so, we'll have to see with respect to that.

 But there's no escape really for the Chinese economy.

-They've announced this year they're further increasing defense spending, and we've seen tremendous growth, what leaders of strategic command have termed breathtaking expansions in their nuclear capabilities as well as their conventional capabilities as well as their aggression in the South China Sea against the Philippines that we're witnessing almost on a daily basis.
+What leaders of Strategic Command have termed breathtaking expansions in their nuclear capabilities, as well as their conventional capabilities, as well as their aggression in the South China Sea against the Philippines that we're witnessing almost on a daily basis.

 dave brat